 And you will also find other hand sewing needles like the long upholstery needle and curved needle handy for some of the projects.

-You can hand sew leather with any heavy weight sewing thread – Ask the store for polyester upholstery weight thread.
+You can hand sew leather with any heavy weight sewing thread – Linen thread is recommended by many experts for hand sewing leather.
+You can also ask the store for polyester upholstery weight thread or bonded nylon thread.
 But the pre-waxed leather sewing thread makes your life easy.
 The pre waxed nylon thread is good enough for most jobs.

 If you are using ordinary sewing thread rub a little bit of beeswax on it make it strong enough and reduces tangling.
 Cotton thread is not usually used by the experts as it may disintegrate easily.
 A synthetic thread with a diameter upwards of 0.6 mm can be used.

 The pre-waxed thread for hand sewing leather comes in many thicknesses and types – You get Linen Thread and Polyester Thread for hand sewing.
 You have to choose depending on your project.

 4. Diamond Awl